 from training.npr.org: https://training.npr.org/sources/cecily-hardaway/

 Margaret Simms is a nonresident fellow at the Urban Institute.
 Previously, she was the Institute’s director of the Low-Income Working Families project.
-She is a nationally recognized expert on the economic well-being of African Americans.

-Van C. Tran is an associate professor of sociology at the City University of New York who studies the integration of immigrants and their children, ethnic and racial categories, diversity and intergroup relations, neighborhood gentrification, and urban poverty and social inequality.
+Van C. Tran is a professor of sociology at CUNY who studies the integration of immigrants and their children, ethnic and racial categories, diversity and intergroup relations, neighborhood gentrification, and urban poverty and social inequality.

 Rosario Ceballo is associate dean of social sciences and a professor of psychology and women’s and gender studies at the University of Michigan.
-A clinical and developmental psychologist, her research investigates the effects of living in poverty on child and adolescent development.

 Anthony Abraham Jack is an assistant professor of education at the Harvard Graduate School of Education and holds the Shutzer Assistant Professorship at the Radcliffe Institute for Advanced Study.
-His research examines diversity among lower-income undergraduates, both those who enter college from local public high schools and those from boarding, day or prep schools.

 Malik Washington is the director of Penn Violence Prevention at the University of Pennsylvania.
-Previously, he served as the executive director and CEO of the William Kellibrew Foundation, a community-driven advocacy organization “dedicated to breaking the cycles of violence and poverty.